-- For students at Harris Health Pasadena, arrive by 7:45 am Monday to Thursday and 8:30am on Fridays. - For all other sites, check with your preceptor for start time.
-In general, most pediatric clinics open at 8 am.
-Be proactive: at the end of each day, check the next day's schedule in the EHR and plan your arrival accordingly. - NOTE: Clinic schedules may vary based on your clinical site and preceptor's schedule.
-BE PROACTIVE in finding out when clinic starts and what time the first patient is scheduled!
+- For students at Harris Health Pasadena, arrive by 7:45 am Monday to Thursday and 8:30am on Fridays. - For students on the mobile clinics, you will receive instructions from Dr. Aditi Gupta prior to your subrotation. - For all other sites, check with your preceptor for start time.
+In general, most pediatric clinics open at 8 am. - NOTE: Clinic schedules may vary based on your clinical site and preceptor's schedule.
+BE PROACTIVE in finding out when clinic starts (can check in EHR the day before to see what time the first patient is scheduled)!